 When it’s finally time for you to get out there and look for work opportunities with greater exposure, and of course, pay, you will have to start shortlisting the jobs that you fit in and apply to them.
 If you manage to make it to the personal interviews and crack them as well, you have an employer who is ready to sponsor your H1-B visa – the primary US Work Visa for professionals and students from all over the world who work in speciality occupations.
 Valid up to 6 years, it is a dual intent visa, i.e, an H1-B visa holder can also apply for a green card – the document that officially makes an individual a lawful citizen of the US.
 Know more about the student visa process before applying for a visa.

 Job Hunting in The US

 Finding a job in the US after an MBA from a prestigious university shouldn’t be a big problem, all you need to do is stay focused and start working on it way before you actually graduate or are about to graduate.
-B-Schools have career services departments which are set up to help students in their immediate job search, and also nourish and develop in them the management skills that companies look for in a candidate.
+B-Schools have career services departments that help students in their immediate job search.
+They also nourish and develop in management skills that companies look for in a candidate.